piukhq/zephyrus/README.md

   - String Value, URL for Hermes
 - `CLIENT_INFO_STORAGE_TIMEOUT`
   - Integer Value, Minimum number of minutes before redis cache should be updated by hermes
-- `ZEPHYRUS_AZURE_ACCOUNT_NAME`
+- `AZURE_ACCOUNT_NAME`
-  - Azure Account Name
+  - Azure Account Name defaults to "bink"
-- `ZEPHYRUS_AZURE_ACCOUNT_KEY`
+- `AZURE_ACCOUNT_KEY`
-  - Azure account key
+  - Azure account key must be set in environment
+- `AZURE_CONTAINER`
+  - The container name defaults to "dev-media"
-- `ZEPHYRUS_CERTIFICATE_CONTAINER`
+- `AZURE_CERTIFICATE_FOLDER`
-  - The container name/path to certificates eg 'dev-media/zephyrus/certificates' master card certificate will then need to be uploaded to ../mastercard/mc_perm_cert
+  - The path to certificates defaults to "zephyrus/certificates/"
+  - This is the first part of the Azure path which when combined with the MASTERCARD_CERTIFICATE_BLOB_NAME provides the full path to the location the certificate must be uploaded.
+- `MASTERCARD_CERTIFICATE_BLOB_NAME`
+  - The file name or end part of path specific to Mastercard defaults to "mc_perm_cert"